tomwis/xpd/src/xpd/Resources/README.md

   - [pre-commit] Code formatting of staged files with [Csharpier](https://csharpier.com)
   - [pre-commit] Run solution build
   - [pre-commit] Run unit tests from solution
+  - Environment variable `GIT_HOOK_EXECUTION` is set to `true` for git hooks, so that we can detect if code is executing in a git hook
+    - There is a check for this var in `tests/{testProjectName}/IntegrationTests/SetupFixture.cs` to make sure integration tests don't run in a git hook.
+The reason for this is following. `dotnet test` with  `--filter FullyQualifiedName~.Tests.UnitTests` is used to run tests.
+Parameter values from parametrized tests  are included in FQN.
+If any integration test includes a parameter with value `.Tests.UnitTests`, then it will be run within this filter.
+Additional check for env var prevents this.
 - `Directory.Build.targets` file is created with husky restore (so that developers don't have to do that manually after cloning repo)
 - `Directory.Packages.props` file is created and set to manage nuget packages versions